With Popcornflix, the promise is that “no movie is more than two clicks away.”

 If you’re looking for big-name new releases and original content that will be talked about over the water cooler at work, you’re likely to be disappointed by Popcornflix.
-It is not a realistic Netflix, Hulu, Prime Video or Disney+ alternative or replacement in that regard.
+It is not a realistic Netflix, Hulu, Prime Video or Disney+ alternative or replacement.

-On the bright side, there is plenty of recognizable content that comes without the monthly bill of the aforementioned streaming services.
+On the bright side, there is plenty of recognizable content that comes without a monthly bill.

 There are recognizable names attached to the content available on Popcornflix.
-From movies created by the likes of Martin Scorsese and Stephen King to films featuring Hollywood stars like Matt Damon, Johnny Depp and Leonardo DiCaprio, there is no shortage of A-list celebrities.
-However, the options are not necessarily the top performances from some of those stars and the content is a bit dated.
+From movies created by the likes of Martin Scorsese and Stephen King to films featuring Hollywood stars such as Matt Damon, Johnny Depp and Leonardo DiCaprio, there is no shortage of A-list celebrities.
+However, the options are not necessarily the top performances from some of those stars, and the content is a bit dated.
 This is a common give-and-take in the free streaming market.

-Here’s a look at some of the movies available for free through Popcornflix at the time of this writing:
+Here’s a look at some of the movies available for free through Popcornflix as of March 2023:

 Popular TV Series

 I found the selection of television series to be a little underwhelming.
-Some of the top titles available — like Roseanne and Hell’s Kitchen — are also available on competing free streaming services.
+Some of the top titles available — such as Forensic Files and Bonanza — are also available on competing free streaming services.
 The catalog is dated and not very deep.